 Choose an optimal value on how often user can repeat the passwords once they expire.

 Select an optimal value for unsuccessful attempts after which the account will be locked.

-After maximum failed attempts, Mac device is locked & a message is shown that the "Account has been blocked, contact your administrator".
+After maximum failed attempts, Mac device is locked and a message is shown that the "Account has been blocked, contact your administrator".

 Set Maximum Inactivity time

 Select a time interval of inactivity after which the device will auto-lock and ask for a password.

 - Click SAVE once you have set the password policy.